comprna/reorientexpress/README.md

 # Overview
 ----------------------------

 ReorientExpress is a tool to predict the orientation of cDNA reads from error-prone long-read sequencing technologies.
 It was developed with the aim to orientate nanopore long-reads from unstranded cDNA libraries without the need of a genome or transcriptome reference, but it is applicable to any set of long-reads.
-It builds kmer-based models using Deep Neural Networks using as training input a transcriptome annotation or any other fasta/fasq file for which the sequences orientation is known.
+ReorientExpress implements two Deep Neural Network models: a Multi-Layer Perceptron (MLP) and a Convolutional Neural Network (CNN), and it uses as training input a transcriptome annotation from any species or any other fasta/fasq file of RNA/cDNA sequences for which the orientation is known.
-The software can work with experimental data, annotation data and also with mapped reads providing the corresponding PAF file.
+Training or testing data can thus be experimental data, annotation data or also mapped reads (providing the corresponding PAF file).
 ReorientExpress has three main utilities:
 - Training a model.
 - Testing a model.
-- Using a model to orient de input sequences.
+- Using a model to orientate input sequences.

 ----------------------------